yansun1996/Neural-Machine-Translation-Chinese2English/README.md

 # LIGN167_Final_Project

+This repository is my branch for our team project.

+The original repository is [HERE](https://github.com/YuShen1116/LIGN167_Final_Project).

 ## 1. Project Topic
 * Neural Machine Translation by GRU.
 * Some advanced tricks (bidirection, teacher-forcing, attention and beam search) have been implemented.